Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 The famous free walking tours (a walk where a local shows you the city where you are, his/her city!).
 They’re a good start, because they usually last several hours!
 You’re not only walking, you also learn about the city you’re visiting!
 And it’s free!
 A good way to save money when traveling!
 The best restaurant in town is one mile away and you plan to go there?
 Don’t take the bus (or the subway, or the taxi!), just walk!
 You’ll exert yourself, and you won’t even realize it!
 Moreover you’ll discover your new environment.
 Why travel if you don’t get to see where you are?

 Stay active to stay fit while traveling

 Walking is a way to stay active, but this is not the only option!
 The most popular way to stay active is of course to go jogging!
-Very effective to stay in shape, especially if you go in the morning!
+Very effective to stay fit, especially if you go in the morning!
 Don’t forget to pack running shoes!
 Those who don’t like to go jogging still have other options.
 Like riding a bike for example to explore a new area, or just to wander in the city.
 Another thing for those who don’t like to go jogging, pack a skip rope.
 Very good for cardio!
 And it doesn’t take a lot of space in your backpack.
 Hiking is also effective, you burn a lot of calories, and it’s good for your heart and your body in general.